-Many of our graduate and adult degree programs utilize a cohort model.
+Many George Fox programs utilize a cohort model.
 But what is a cohort exactly?
 And what does it mean for your college experience?
-Alumni Debby Lute, Doug Higgs, Kasondra Silva and Tracy Maltby share how the cohort model impacted their experience in George Fox’s Adult Degree Program.
+Alumni Debby Lute, Doug Higgs, Kasondra Silva and Tracy Maltby share how the cohort model impacted their experience in George Fox’s Accelerated Online Degree Program.

 A cohort, by definition, is “a group of people who share a characteristic” (Cambridge English Dictionary).
 In education, it usually means a group of students who start a program at the same time.